 A friend recently dropped me an email asking for input on selling a used car, my response was fairly elaborate and thus blog worthy, so I thought I’d post the information, and here it is….

 1. Look up your car in Kelly Blue Book – www.kbb.com – this is the holy bible for used car prices and most buyers won’t deviate much from this price unless you’ve kept your car sealed in cotton wool.
 Set your price a little higher than KBB, say a $1000, and expect to come down.
 Do not inflate the price for toys, unless they’re not dealer standard and increase the value of your car significantly.

-2. Expect the dealer price to be about $2000 lower than the private sale price, so when you buy your new vehicle, ask for a free appraisal and you’ll have a good idea of the price you can expect to get for your vehicle.
+2. Expect the dealer price to be about $2000 lower than the private sale price, according to the Local Businesses in Houston, so when you buy your new vehicle, ask for a free appraisal and you’ll have a good idea of the price you can expect to get for your vehicle.

 3. Patience is key, I took about 2 months to sell each of my cars because I was prepared to wait for the right buyer.
 However, this is a balance, the longer your car is left sitting unsold the more you’re spending on insurance etc, especially if you already own a shiny new car.
 If you’re not receiving many bites after 1-2 weeks, drop the price by $1000, assuming you pitched your car higher than KBB.
 If you’re already at the KBB bottom price then something else is putting people off.